Weekly Camps from June 21st through August 13th 2021

 Food & Drink

 Families should plan to pack a lunch and snack for all children who attend camp.
-We provide some supplemental snacks that are pre-packaged and able to be sanitized (like granola bars).
+We will provide some supplemental snacks that are pre-packaged and able to be sanitized (like granola bars).
 Please supply a personal water bottle for your child.

 Covid Safety Plan

 We will be taking many precautions to help eliminate the spread of COVID-19 at our Camp.
 We will be maintaining a camp group of not more than 20 children together at once.
 We will also be outdoors for nearly the entirety of each day.
 Below are our expectations for safety:

 - We will wear masks the entire time we are in the presence of young people.